HenriqueBBrum/DINT/README.md

 And run the following command:

 ```
-./run_experiments.sh microbursts ~/Documents/DINT/results/microbursts 100 0.1 5
+./run_experiments.sh microbursts ~/Documents/DINT/results/ 100 0.1 5
 ```

-Let it run; it will take approximately 26 minutes to receive all results since each INT algorithm (DINT, LINT, and the static) runs five times.
-After the experiment finishes, check your final results folder.
+Let it run; receiving all results will take approximately 26 minutes since each INT algorithm (DINT, LINT, and the static) runs five times.
+After the experiment, check your final results folder for the *graphs/* folder containing the plotted graphs and the *anomalous_flows_data/* folder for the classification performance results.

 ### Case Study 2: Monitoring Elephant Flows

-Follow the next steps to replicate the results for the elephant flows case study.
+Follow the next steps to replicate the elephant flows case study results.
 First, create the folder to store your results:

 ```
 cd ~/Documents/DINT
-mkdir -p results/elephant_mice
+mkdir results
 ```

 Now, go to the testing folder: